ViBlog/autovalues/autovalue-gson-extension.md

 }
 ```

-# Create your object to match the JSON
+## Create your object to match the JSON
 Now, as usual we create the object matching the JSON.
-You can see a ```@Nullable``` here, this annotation is very usefull if there is mandatory field.
-If you field is a primitive, you will have to use his object equivalent int -> Integer, bool -> Boolean etc...

 ```java
 @AutoValue